ProLint/prolint2/README.md

 The **Ultra-Fast Contact Calculation (UFCC)** tool calculates the distance-based contacts between two references from molecular dynamics simulations.
-This release of **ufcc** is *demo* version with a reduced number of features to test how it behaves with different use cases.
+This release of **ufcc** is a *demo* version with a reduced number of features to test how it behaves with different use cases.

 Installation
 ============